Domer-g/Matrices/README.md

 # Matrices
-Python Matrix library
+Python Matrices library

-currently not working correctly!
+Not shure if working needs testing